Configuration Guide

 The gateway can run in different architectural configurations depending on your scaling and operational needs.

-Single-Command Runtime (Default)
+Integrated Single-Command Runtime

 Components:

-- vLLM subprocess
+- vLLM API server

-- Code interpreter subprocess
+- Code interpreter helper runtime (optional)

-- Built-in MCP integration (optional, when
+web_searchbuilt-in tool support (optional, when--responses-web-search-profileis set)- Built-in MCP integration (optional, when

-vllm serve meta-llama/Llama-3.2-3B-Instruct --port 8457
+vllm serve meta-llama/Llama-3.2-3B-Instruct \

 When to use:

-- Separate of inference and gateway
+- Separate scaling of inference and gateway

 - Using existing vLLM infrastructure